 Atrazine - Background and Updates

-The Agency's oversight of atrazine is dynamic and includes periodic pesticide re-evaluation and intensive monitoring programs.
+The Agency's oversight of atrazine is dynamic and includes periodic re-evaluation and intensive monitoring programs.
 Over the years, the Agency has consulted with the FIFRA Scientific Advisory Panel (SAP) on a variety of atrazine topics.

 Atrazine is undergoing registration review, our periodic re-evaluation program for existing pesticides.
 All documents related to the registration review of atrazine can be found in the registration review docket: EPA-HQ-OPP-2013-0266.
 In particular: